Sleep disorder: In Alzheimer's disease

 At the same time, it has been shown that memory consolidation in long-term memory, which depends on the hippocampus, occurs during NREM sleep.
 This indicates that a decrease in NREM sleep will result in less consolidation, leading to poorer memory performance in hippocampal-dependent long-term memory.
 This drop in performance is one of the central symptoms of AD.

 Recent studies have also linked sleep disturbances, neurogenesis, and AD.
 The subgranular zone and subventricular zone continue to produce new neurons in adult brains.
 These new cells are then incorporated into neuronal circuits in the subgranular zone, which is found in the hippocampus.
 These new cells contribute to learning and memory, playing an essential role in hippocampal-dependent memory.
 However, recent studies have shown that several factors can interrupt neurogenesis, including stress and prolonged sleep deprivation (more than one day).
 The sleep disturbances encountered in AD could therefore suppress neurogenesis and impair hippocampal functions.
 This suppression would contribute to diminished memory performance and the progression of AD, while the progression of AD would further aggravate sleep disturbances.
 Changes in sleep architecture in patients with AD occur during the preclinical phase of the disease.
 These changes could potentially be used to detect those most at risk of developing AD.
 However, this is still only theoretical.
 While the exact mechanisms and causal relationship between sleep disturbances and AD remain unclear, these findings provide a better understanding and offer possibilities to improve the targeting of at-risk populations, as well as the implementation of treatments to curb the cognitive decline of AD patients.

-Sleep disorder symptoms in psychiatric illnesses
+In psychiatric illnesses

+In individuals with psychiatric illnesses sleep disorders may include a variety of clinical symptoms, including but not limited to: excessive daytime sleepiness, difficulty falling asleep, difficulty staying asleep, nightmares, sleep talking, sleepwalking, and poor sleep quality.
+Sleep disturbances - insomnia, hypersomnia, and delayed sleep-phase disorder - are quite prevalent in severe mental illnesses such as psychotic disorders.